gabrielbonin01/data-science-portfolio/README.md

 <h3>Convolutional Neural Networks for Image Classification</h3>

 <ul>
-<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Deep%20Learning%20projects/Lending%20Club%20accepted%20and%20rejected%20loan%20data/Lending%20Club%20accepted%20and%20rejected%20loan%20data.ipynb">Lending Club accepted and rejected loan data</a>: Working with LendingClub DataSet obtained from Kaggle.
-We will be using a Deep Learning neural network.
-Our goal here will be to predict whether or not the borrower will pay back the loan or not.
-Therefore, in the future, for potential new customers, we are able to assess whether we are able to accept their loan application.</li>
+<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Convolutional%20Neural%20Networks%20for%20Image%20Classification/Digit%20Recognizer%20with%20the%20MNIST%20dataset.ipynb">Digit Recognizer with the MNIST data</a>:  we work with work with the MNIST DataSet obtained from Kaggle: https://www.kaggle.com/c/digit-recognizer/data.
+Using a Deep Learning neural network, our goal here will be to predict the Digit on images.</li>

 </ul>